Cold War veterans exemption: Overview

 - write to the Federal Records Center, 9700 Page Boulevard, St. Louis, MO 63132

 If you are a veteran, or next of kin to a deceased veteran, you may contact the National Archives.
 To order a copy of military records; for all others, make your request using Standard Form 180 (SF-180).
 Also, submit deed of ownership of residence, or other proof that you and/or your spouse are the owners of the property.

 There is no time limit on the duration of the exemption — once you file, you will continue to receive the exemption in future years.

-If you move or your veteran's service-connected disability rating changes, you will need to re-file Form RP458-a.
+If you move or your veteran's service-connected disability rating changes, you will need to file Form Form RP-458-b.